mahefa/ekconf/README.md

 EKCONF
 ======
-Tiana Rakotovao <rakotovaomahefa@gmail.com>
+Tiana Rakotovao <rakotovaomahefa@gmail.com>.

 Ekconf is an Eclipse plug-in for configuring the Linux kernel or Buildroot.
+Its GUI is based on SWT/JFace and Eclipse frameworks, but it uses the same Kconfig parser as the Linux Kernel.

-Have a look at the demo [here][2] and [here][3] to see how it works.
+Look at the demo [here][2] and [here][3] to know how to use it.

 Requirements